JarnaChao09/Koffect/design_notes/async.md

 stack switches when a fiber yields.
-Furthermore, the runtime is mandatory and unable to opt-out (usually), meaning that the user must deal with the performance overhead of the runtime/engine even if the code written does not utilize the asynchronous/concurrency API given by the language (This is also a problem with the actor model) (see [here](#flexibility1) for updated thoughts on flexibility of the asynchronous engine).
+Furthermore, the runtime is mandatory and unable to opt-out (usually), meaning that the user must deal with the performance overhead of the runtime/engine even if the code written does not utilize the asynchronous/concurrency API given by the language (This is also a problem with the actor model) (see [here](#flexibility1) and [here](#flexibility2) for updated thoughts on flexibility of the asynchronous engine).
 Finally, this means that the asynchronous/concurrency API is unable to be utilized for synchronous applications.
 The API may not be as flexible (at least current implementations such as goroutines and crystal fibers do not allow for utilization of the underlying API facilities for the implementation of synchronous coroutines) since the runtime/engine handles many of the intrinsic details such as scheduling and stack management, it may be purposely designed for asynchrony/concurrency and may have challenges in creating an API such that allows for injection of user designed control schemes.

 > Research into Project Loom and the executors system to see how flexible and "hackable" the API is to use stackfull
 > coroutines for synchronous purposes.